Generalized Multiple Importance Sampling: Weighting in Multiple Importance Sampling

 This option considers that all the $\x_n$ are realizations of the r.v. $\X$ defined in Section \ref{sec_BeyondXn} (see Appendix \ref{sec_further_obs} for a thorough discussion of this interpretation).

 \end{enumerate}

+Table \ref{table_weights_options} summarizes the discussed functions {$\varphi_{\mathcal{P}_n}$}.
 Although some of the selected functions {$\varphi_{\mathcal{P}_n}$} may seem more natural than others, all of them yield valid estimators.
 The proofs can be found in Appendix \ref{appendix_unbiasedness}.
-Table \ref{table_weights_options} summarizes the discussed functions {$\varphi_{\mathcal{P}_n}$} that can be used to evaluate the denominator for the weight calculation, $w_n = \frac{\pi(\x_n)}{\varphi_{\mathcal{P}_n}(\x_n)}$.
 Other proper weighting functions are described in Section \ref{sec_partial}.